CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/BattlemapCombat.md

 ### Governing Skill

-The skill that represent the combat movement speed in question.
+The skill that represents the combat movement speed in question.

 ### Feet Per Governing Skill Modifier

-The amount of feet gained/lost per dice of the governing skill dice pool, excluding the base 3 dice.
+The number of feet gained/lost per dice of the governing skill dice pool, excluding the base 3 dice.
 This includes dice modifications such as from attribute governed skill modifications (i.e. skill buff effects, carry weight penalties, injuries, etc.).

 ### RFX Speed

 Characters with higher RFX are quicker to plan and act in combat.
 While lower RFX characters are deciding what to do, high RFX characters are already in motion.
 For each positive/negative level in the RFX, the character gains/loses movement speed.

 RFX speed can be used to resolve circumstances when it is unclear which opponent moved first or closed some distance.
 RFX Speed is used first on a character's turn, with lower RFX characters considered to have not moved/acted yet.
-This rule takes inspiration from the gun vs knife debate at close distances, where it is argued that within a certain distance a quick knife wielder might be able to close the distance before the shooter could get accurate shots on target.
-The ensuing ranged versus melee combat roll would be disadvantageous for the ranged combatant as the are in melee reach.
+This rule takes inspiration from the gun vs knife debate at close distances, where it is argued that within a certain distance, a quick knife wielder might be able to close the distance before the shooter could get accurate shots on target.
+The ensuing ranged versus melee combat roll would be disadvantageous for the ranged combatant as they are in melee reach.

 #### Example 1

 A rogue with a dagger is trying to close the distance on an archer who is 10 feet away.
 The rogue has a 1 in RFX and the archer has a 0 in RFX.
-The archer declares he is going to shoot the rogue with his bow, and use his movement speed to stay out of range of the knife.
+The archer declares he is going to shoot the rogue with his bow and use his movement speed to stay out of range of the knife.
 The rogue declares he is going to close the distance, attack with the knife, and stay on the archer, which will be disadvantageous for the archer since melee versus ranged combat in close quarters favors melee attacks.
-Since the Rogue has a higher reflex, he is able to move 10 feet with his RFX Speed before the archer can lose the arrow, closing the distance.
+Since the Rogue has a higher reflex, he can move 10 feet with his RFX Speed before the archer can lose the arrow, closing the distance.
 Now they will make combat rolls versus one another, with the archer being at a clear disadvantage.

 The archer, now likely wounded from the rogue knife, tries to use the rest of his movement speed to stay away from the rogue's knife range.
 However, the gap between the rogue and the archer is 0 feet as the rogue stays on the archer, assuming he has the same or greater remaining movement speed as the archer, ready to stab him again next round.

 #### Example 2

 A rogue with a dagger is trying to close the distance on an archer who is 15 feet away.
 The rogue has a 1 in RFX and the archer has a 0 in RFX.
 The archer declares he is going to shoot the rogue with his bow, and use his movement speed to stay out of range of the knife.
 The rogue declares he is going to close the distance and stab the archer, which will be disadvantageous for the archer since melee versus ranged combat in close quarters favors melee attacks.
-Since the Rogue has a higher reflex, he is able to move 10 feet with his RFX Speed before the archer can lose the arrow, not entirely able to close the gap.
+Since the Rogue has a higher reflex, he can move 10 feet with his RFX Speed before the archer can lose the arrow, not entirely able to close the gap.
 With 5 feet between the rogue and the archer, the arrow is shot.
 The Rogue must now try and dodge the arrow, before he can attack, possibly proving fatal.

-The archer is then able to flee backwards, keeping the 5 feet of distance between him and the rogue, never getting stabbed, assuming he has the same or greater remaining movement speed as the rogue.
+The archer is then able to flee backward, keeping the 5 feet of distance between him and the rogue, never getting stabbed, assuming he has the same or greater remaining movement speed as the rogue.

 #### Example 3

 A crappy rogue with a dagger is trying to close the distance on an archer who is 10 feet away.
 The rogue has a 0 in RFX and the archer has a 0 in RFX.
 The archer declares he is going to shoot the rogue with his bow, and use his movement speed to stay out of range of the knife.
 The rogue declares he is going to close the distance and stab the archer, which will be disadvantageous for the archer since melee versus ranged combat in close quarters favors melee attacks.
 Since the rogue has the same RFX as the archer, he is slow to get into motion, which gives the archer time to lose his arrow as he also begins moving.
 The Rogue must now try and dodge the arrow, possibly proving fatal.

-The archer is then able to flee backwards as the rogue chases, keeping the 10 feet of distance between him and the rogue, never getting stabbed, assuming he has the same or greater remaining movement speed as the rogue.
+The archer is then able to flee backward as the rogue chases, keeping the 10 feet of distance between him and the rogue, never getting stabbed, assuming he has the same or greater remaining movement speed as the rogue.

 #### Example 4

 A rogue with a dagger is trying to close the distance on a knight who is 10 feet away.
 The rogue has 1 RFX and the knight has 0 RFX.
 The knight declares he is going to move forward and swing on the rogue with the longsword he has in his hands.
 The rogue declares he is going to close the distance and stab the knight.
-Since the Rogue has a higher reflex, he is able to move 10 feet with his RFX Speed before the knight can move, closing the gap.
+Since the Rogue has a higher reflex, he can move 10 feet with his RFX Speed before the knight can move, closing the gap.
 Since the knight already had his sword ready to go, the two roll their combat rolls versus one another.

 ### Using multiple Combat Movement Speeds on the same round